aarongough/tdd_exercises/PITCHME.md

 Because you're reasoning about the expected behaviour, not the code you just wrote, TDD usually leads to:

 - More complete coverage of edge cases
-- more complete coverage of boundary conditions
+- More complete coverage of boundary conditions
 - Less bugs